-New Testament slash History is Story, Chronology & Classical Context.
+New Testament slash History is Story, Chronology, & Classical Context.

 Anon then...
 The words I often sign off with reflect that our studies are always ongoing, just like time itself.
-The last word on everything will be God's.
-Until then, we press on.
-We move forward.
+The last word on everything will be God's, and until then, we press on.
 "Anon" is also my homage to LSU's Don Moore, who taught Shakespeare with one eye on the aspects of stage production.
-In one anecdote from his own theater experience, an actor missed their cue to come onstage, which froze the scene (because "you can't ad lib Shakespeare") until Don said, "Anon my Lord!" and rushed offstage to find the culprit.
-Because of this, "Anon" reminds me that texts about people in action should be read with a four-dimensional imagination.
-As much as anything, that sums up what I'm doing here.
+In Don's favorite anecdote from his own theater experience, an actor missed their cue to come onstage, which froze the actors (because "you can't ad lib Shakespeare") until Don said, "Anon my Lord!" and rushed offstage to find the culprit.
+For this reason, "Anon" reminds me to be patient about what comes next, and also that texts about people in action can convey far more meaning when we attempt to infer the actors' contextual situation.

 I do hope you'll enjoy reading.